Illumina/manta/src/markdown/mantaUserGuide.md

 some of the variant representation details and lists the primary VCF field values.

+#### VCF Sample Names

+Sample names printed into the VCF output are extracted from each input BAM file from the first first read group ('@RG') record found in the header.
+Any spaces found in the name will be replaced with underscores.
+If no sample name is found a default SAMPLE1,SAMPLE2, etc.. label will be used instead.

 #### Small indels

 All variants are reported in the VCF using symbolic alleles unless